campaigncode/google-van-trigger/README.md

 # Google <-> VAN trigger

-<b>A simple google script that listens to a trigger from a google form, uses said data to find the most relevant VAN ID and sync the results to an output
+<b>A simple google script that listens to a trigger from a google form, uses said data to apply a survey response in VAN, and syncs the results to an output
-spreadsheet</b>
+google spreadsheet</b>

 ## Prerequisites